10+ Famous Tagalog Gaming Swear Words

 Tarantado

 “Tarantado” is a strong word that denotes foolishness or idiocy.
 It is often used to insult someone’s intelligence or criticize their actions.
-In the gaming realm, it may be directed toward an opponent who makes a particularly foolish move.
+In gaming, it may be directed toward an opponent who makes a particularly foolish move.
 While it’s common to feel frustration during intense gameplay, it’s important to maintain respect and avoid engaging in personal attacks.

 Pakshet